Launched in 2005, the program’s mission is to conduct analytical work that serves to develop the Foundation programs and enhance their effectiveness.

 Potential PAFF activities are considered in the context of existing and anticipated social needs.
 To that end, the selected social groups are examined (e.g. village youth, librarians or NGO employees) and new initiatives tested.
 One of them is the study of trends in ICT use in Poland and abroad, which allowed to prepare the report that recommended launching the “ICT for Local Development” Program; or the analysis of impact of the Library Development Program on its participants in comparison with the libraries and communities that did not participate in the program.

-Another project of that kind is „Influence on the social capital in PAFF communities” (the so called „BOX”) project whose aim was to work out the set of methods and research techniques (the toolbox) allowing to define the changes in the social capital level resulting from the influence of the Foundation programs on local communities.
+Another project of that kind is „Influence on the social capital in PAFF communities” (the so-called „BOX”) project whose aim was to work out a set of methods and research techniques (the toolbox) enabling program managers to define the changes in the social capital level resulting from the influence of the Foundation programs on local communities.

-Within the Program the Foundation also supports the Unit for Social Innovation and Research “Shipyard” Foundation (whose one of co-founders was PAFF).
-At the same time, a significant part of the program is managed by The Unit for Social Innovation and Research “Shipyard” Foundation.
+Within the program the Foundation also supports the Unit for Social Innovation and Research “Shipyard” Foundation (one of its co-founders was PAFF).
+A significant part of the “MEVA” Program is managed by The Unit for Social Innovation and Research “Shipyard” Foundation.